guardianproject/info/content/blog/2017-06-01-fdroidserver-ux-testing-report.md

   * The participant was confused about where the documentation begins to start deploying the server.
   * The participant stated that there is not enough information on how to configure the remote server.
-  * It is missing in the documentation that before doing &#8220;fdroid server update&#8221; the permissions of the files to be served can be changed locally since they are transmitted to the remote server with the same local permissions.
+  * It is missing in the documentation that before doing “fdroid server update” the permissions of the files to be served can be changed locally since they are transmitted to the remote server with the same local permissions.
   * In the documentation, the information about the file permissions and configuration of the server at Fdroid level is missing.
 The documentation should say what permissions contain the generated files, (or what permissions they should contain).
-  * It is missing in the documentation that before doing &#8220;fdroid server update&#8221; the permissions of the files to be served can be changed locally since they are transmitted to the remote server with the same local permissions.
+  * It is missing in the documentation that before doing “fdroid server update” the permissions of the files to be served can be changed locally since they are transmitted to the remote server with the same local permissions.
   * The participant did not use the command fdroid server update to push the apps to the remote server, instead of that, he used the command SCP to send the data of manually.
   * The participant was confused about the location of the files hosted on the web server.
 Doubt resolved after reviewing the documentation.